xers989/SAdemosource/README.md

 <img src="/images/image1.png" width="70%" height="70%">

 ### Demo Scenario
+#### Required Project
+To do this demo, you need to deploy allegro-node and allegro-saas projects.

 #### Tenant Concept
 It has tenancy concept, there are two tenant ("HMM", "Hanjin").
 This application is providing management of cargoship.
 So, each tenant can save their own cargoship information.
 HMM manages their ship information with weight and fuel, also Hanjin manages ship with weight, fuel, and capacity.